nethunirajapakse/spoti-insights/README.md

 ## Auth & Cookies

-Auth tokens are stored in **httpOnly cookies** (not localStorage) so they can't be read by JavaScript — this protects them from XSS.

-Because the deployed frontend and backend live on different domains, cookies are configured as `SameSite=None; Secure` in production and `SameSite=Lax` locally, derived automatically from the `ENVIRONMENT` variable.
-The cross-domain production setup relies on third-party cookies, which incognito mode and Safari block by default — the permanent fix is hosting both under a shared parent domain (`app.example.com` + `api.example.com`). <!-- See [deployment notes](docs/deployment-cookie-notes.md) for the full reasoning. -->
+Spoti-Insights uses **httpOnly cookies** to store authentication tokens instead of browser storage (`localStorage`).
+This means scripts cannot read your login token, protecting your account against Cross-Site Scripting (XSS) attacks.

+### Cross-Domain Limitations
+Because the frontend and backend are hosted on separate domains in production, cookies are sent using `SameSite=None; Secure`.
+Modern browsers treat cross-domain cookies as **third-party cookies**:

+* **Incognito Mode & Safari:** Block third-party cookies by default, which prevents login sessions from persisting.
+* **Chrome / Firefox:** May display console warnings or security banners regarding third-party cookie deprecation.

+> **Note:** If login fails in Incognito or Safari, disable third-party cookie blocking for this site.
+The permanent architectural fix is custom domains sharing a common parent (e.g., `app.domain.com` and `api.domain.com`).

 ---